 - $82,050 is the median yearly pay for sociologists in the U.S. (U.S. Dept. of Labor, Bureau of Labor Statistics)

-- SVSU Sociology students are prepared to face the challenges and opportunities in a wide variety of careers as well as continuing their education in graduate programs across the nation.
-Whether you choose the Diversity Track or the Applied Track, you will gain the knowledge and experience at SVSU to set you apart for success in your chosen field.
+- With an undergraduate degree in Sociology, students are prepared to face challenges and opportunities in a wide variety of careers, as well as continuing their education in graduate programs across the nation.
 SVSU Sociology graduates take with them the tools to make a difference wherever they go in the world—from nonprofit organizations to business to government.

 The stories below offer insight into how our students have turned their SVSU education into successful opportunities yielding real-world success.

 Fully integrated into social networks, SVSU Connect is a valuable networking space dedicated to the community of SVSU students, faculty and alumni which cultivates a culture of helping and giving back.
 In addition to connecting with each other, students at all points along their journey can reach out to alumni mentors for guidance and insight into making the most of their SVSU experience and successfully transitioning into life after graduation.

 Admissions staff have been informed of your interest in this program and will reach out soon!